 Ann Stimson – Piano

 Ann Stimson holds a MA in Music Composition from SUNY Buffalo and a BA in Music from Oberlin College.
-She has taught piano to children and adults for over 17 years, exploring genres from classical to ragtime to jazz to movie music.
+She has taught piano to children and adults for over 17 years, exploring genres from classical to ragtime and jazz to movie music.
 She encourages her students to compose and notate their own music.
 Every year, she puts together a book of her students’ compositions called “Music By Young Composers.”
 Ann is an active composer and member of American Women Composers/MA, now part of International Alliance for Women in Music.
-She premiered her most recent work, Caracas, at last winter’s PAC Faculty recital.
+She premiered her work Caracas at a PAC Faculty Recital.

 Zachary received his Bachelor of Music Degree in violin performance from the University of Massachusetts/Amherst, where is also working to complete a Bachelor of Music Education.
 As an undergraduate at UMass, Zachary alternated roles between Principal Second Violin and playing in the first violin section.
-He has played with the Claflin Hill Symphony Orchestra, UMass Amherst Symphony Orchestra, the Shanghai Quartet, Apple Hill String, Chiara String and Boromeo String Quartets.
-He served as an orchestral leader mentor/teacher at Amherst Regional High School and he is an Eagle Scout.
+He has played with the Claflin Hill Symphony Orchestra, UMass Amherst Symphony Orchestra, the Shanghai Quartet, Apple Hill String, Chiara String, and Borromeo String Quartets.
+He served as an orchestral leader mentor/teacher at Amherst Regional High School, and he is an Eagle Scout.